Keep updated with phanganist.com by following our Facebook page.

 Each morning, the villa offers continental and buffet breakfast options.

-Jayden Villas is located in Hinkong in the Koh Phangan district, close to Hin Kong Beach and Srithanu Beach.
+Jayden Villas is located in Hongkong in the Koh Phangan district, close to Hin Kong Beach and Srithanu Beach.
 It offers free WiFi and private parking.

 A private beach area, as well as a garden, are available at the villa.

 The air-conditioned villa has three bedrooms, one bathroom with a hairdryer and complimentary toiletries, and seating space.
-There is a dining room as well as a kitchen with a microwave, refrigerator, and stovetop.
+There is a dining room and a kitchen with a microwave, refrigerator, and stovetop.

-2 villas in Baan Tham Two villas and two swimming pools make up the ten bedrooms.
+The ten bedrooms are two villas in Baan Tham and two swimming pools.
 Each villa contains a living room, a dining room, and an oven-equipped kitchen.
 There are flat-screen televisions available.

 On-site vehicle and motorcycle rentals are available.
 A tour desk is also available to give guests travel advice and to book tours.